Dhghomon/easy_rust/README.md

 So structs are for **many things** together, while enums are for **many choices** together.

 To declare an enum, write `enum` and use a code block with the options, separated by commas.
+Just like a `struct`, the last part can have a comma or not.
 We will create an enum called `ThingsInTheSky`:

 ```rust
 enum ThingsInTheSky {